rwb/m26/README.md

 >
 ```

+#### Plan of Analysis #1

 * These results tell us that 46 of the 82 cities experienced an increase in the murder rate while 29 cities experienced a decrease (N = 27) or no change (N = 2) from 2013 to 2015; for 7 cities, we are not able to tell whether there was an increase or a decrease because some of the data to perform the calculation were missing.
-* Analysis objective: develop a valid estimate of θ (the probability that a city experienced an increase in its murder rate from 2013 to 2015).
+* Analysis objective #1: develop a valid estimate of θ (the probability that a city experienced an increase in its murder rate from 2013 to 2015).
 * estimate θ = p(observed)*p(increase|observed)+p(missing)*p(increase|missing)
 * In addition to θ, we will calculate a 95% confidence interval for θ.
 * Will use the Jeffreys procedure to calculate the confidence interval (i.e., draw simulated θ's from a beta distribution with shape parameters 1/2+number of increases and 1/2+number of cases minus the number of increases).

+#### Plan of Analysis #2

+* The first analysis provides a sense of the direction of change but doesn't tell us anything about the typical magnitude of change.
+* Let each city be characterized by its change score, Δ = 2015 murder rate minus the 2013 murder rate.
+* Then, we consider measures of central tendency or typicality in the observed change scores (i.e., the mean and median of the change scores).
+* What can the data tell us about these quantities?
+*

 ---
 #### Missing-At-Random Results